Services supporting students

 These services are available to all schools – our counsellors are clinically trained psychologists who work with students from any faith.

 Fees are not charged to individual students or their families.
 School purchase of this service covers all ongoing costs.

-The assessment report can be used to apply for funding for literacy, numeracy and special learning support for students.
+The assessment report can assist with planning for educational and behavioural needs, and can be used to apply for funding for literacy, numeracy and special learning support for students.

 The service includes an assessment which is conducted on site at the school, a comprehensive written report, and a verbal feedback session for teachers and parents.

 Parents and schools can request a cognitive assessment for a child at any time.